aklump/drupal_web_package/README.txt

 * Note that when 1.2.9 increments, it goes to 1.2.10, NOT 1.3.0; each portion of the version can increment to as high a number as needed.

+TROUBLESHOOTING:
+* Make sure to wrap your name and description in double quotes to prevent parse errors when reading your package information.

+This is wrong and will probably break the status page:
+@code
+name = My Module (Not Yours)
+description = It's really cool
+@endcode

+This is correct (has double quotes around values)
+@code
+name = "My Module (Not Yours)" description = "It's really cool"
+@endcode

 USAGE: